qonde-v/KWAPRO/README.md

 # 6. Next version of KWAPRO

-Next version of KWAPRO will be more simple and asier to deploy with more smooth interactions.
+Next version of KWAPRO will be more simple and easier to deploy with more smooth interactions.
 Some planned improvements include deployment process optimization, mobile support, and more user-friendly interface, as well as RDF capabilities of the data.